saltydk/matcharr/README.md

 "emby_enabled": false,
 "delay": 10,
 ```
 Enable the client(s) you want to use after entering the url and api token.
-If using Plex you can edit the delay option to change the rate of requests to Plex when it comes to metadata changes/refreshes if it overwhelms the Plex instance or you want to go faster.
+If using Plex you can edit the delay option to change the rate of requests to Plex when it comes to metadata changes/refreshes if it overwhelms the Plex instance, or you want to go faster.

-For Plex you can get your token from Plex Autoscan or look [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
+For Plex, you can get your token from Plex Autoscan or look [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 #### Path Mapping Section
 ```